ClearwaterUK/UltrakULL/UltrakULL/README.md

 - Launch ULTRAKILL.
 If the mod has loaded correctly, you should see a new "Languages" tab in the options menu.
 <img src="https://cdn.discordapp.com/attachments/472691871806652429/1037354187341701130/unknown.png" alt="drawing" width="650"/>
 - From the Languages tab, you can select any available language based on the language files UltrakULL has found, and will load them into the game.
-    - **<ins>Optional</ins>**: Enable the BepInEx console by opening the BepInEx.cfg inside the config folder.
-Find the Logging.Console option and set it to true.<br>This will activate the BepInEx console every time your game launches, and will output the status of the game there.
+- **Optional**: Enable the BepInEx console by opening the BepInEx.cfg inside the config folder.
+Find the Logging.Console option and set it to true.
+This will activate the BepInEx console every time your game launches, and will output the status of the game there.
 This is very helpful for tracking down problems or errors.

 # Uninstallation: